Artyom-Ganev/prefix-tree-search/README.md

-# The Implementation of Prefix Tree Seacrh using Spring Boot
+# The Implementation of Prefix Tree Search using Spring Boot